 Emerging with Clarity: Certificate in Data-Driven Decision Making, 70 CEs

 Use data to ensure your organization’s programming is as effective as it can be.
-Presented in partnership with ResultsLab, Emerging with Clarity will empower both you and your organization with the tools to identify program challenges, measure and act in the interest of maximizing programmatic impact.
-This course will cut out the jargon and demystify the process of using data to drive informed decision making, and advance your ability to understand and use data in a data-driven world.
-ResultsLab’s systemic approach to impact practices will enable you to take a step back, understand your organization, the individuals you serve, and emerge confident and capable to ignite positive change.
+Presented in partnership with ResultsLab, Emerging with Clarity will empower you and your organization with the tools to identify program challenges, measure and act in the interest of maximizing programmatic impact.
+This course will cut out the jargon and demystify the process of using data to drive informed decision-making, and advance your ability to understand and use data in a data-driven world.
+ResultsLab’s systematic approach to impact practices will enable you to take a step back, understand your organization and the individuals you serve, and emerge confident and capable to ignite positive change.

 - Need to make programmatic decisions in the interest of your organization’s mission.

 - Must scale impact to meet growing demands on increasingly scarce resources.

 - Want to tell a data-driven story backed by compelling evidence about the current reality and future of your organization’s work.